XxkmoxX/ds-connectivity-structures/README.md

-# Geological connectivity and hydraulic condcutivity upscaling
+# Geological connectivity and hydraulic conductivity upscaling

 This repository includes the data processing and the results of the research work called: "Geological facies connectivity and upscaling in reservoir simulation for optimization of production forecasts".